lucashn/peakutils/docs/reference.rst

 Complete Reference
 ==================

-The contents of the sub-modules *baseline* and *peak* are imported to *peaktuils*, and it is not needed to import them directly.
+The contents of the submodules *baseline* and *peak* are imported to *peaktuils*, and there is no need to import them directly.

-The *plot* sub-module must be explicitly imported due to its *matplotlib* dependency.
+An exception is the *plot* submodule that must be explicitly imported due to its *matplotlib* dependency.

 peakutils.baseline